Wenhui-Fang/Freestyle_Project/README.md

 Then, create and activate a new Anaconda virtual environment, perhaps named "tell-me-where-to-live-env":

-<br />conda create -n tell-me-where-to-live-env
+conda create -n tell-me-where-to-live-env
 <br />conda activate tell-me-where-to-live-env

-Then execute the script and verify it has run successfully:
+Then navigate to your local root path and execute the script by running the command below:
 <br />python app/webRequest.py

 # Envrionment Setting